Rangeland: Uses of rangeland

-Rangelands produce a wide variety of goods and services desired by society, including livestock forage (Grazing), wildlife habitat, water, mineral resources, wood products, wildland recreation, open space and natural beauty.
-The geographic extent and many important resources of rangelands make their proper use and management vitally important to people everywhere.
+Rangelands produce a wide variety of goods and services including livestock forage (Grazing), wildlife habitat, water, mineral resources, wood products, wild land recreation, open space and natural beauty.
+The geographic extent and resources of rangelands make their proper use and management necessary.

-Economic benefits

-Rangelands are vital economic assets, contributing substantially to national economies, particularly through livestock production.
-For instance, in Ethiopia, rangelands account for 19% of the national GDP, while in Brazil, they contribute one-third of the agribusiness GDP through cattle farming.
-These vast areas not only support direct agricultural outputs but also bolster related industries, enhancing employment and promoting economic growth.
-Their management and sustainability are crucial for continuing these economic contributions and supporting the livelihoods dependent on them.

 Rangeland degradation challenges

 The degradation of Earth's extensive rangelands due to overuse, inappropriate cultivation, misuse, climate change, and biodiversity loss represents a significant threat to humanity's food supply and the well-being or survival of billions of people.

 In 2024, the United Nations Convention to Combat Desertification (UNCCD) reported that up to 50% of rangelands are degraded.
 These areas suffer from reduced soil fertility, woody encroachment and other invasive species, erosion, salinization, alkalinization, and soil compaction, which all inhibit plant growth and contribute to drought and fluctuations in precipitation.
 This degradation is primarily driven by the conversion of pastures to cropland, urban expansion, increasing demands for food, fiber, and fuel, excessive grazing, abandonment by pastoralists, and policies that incentivize overexploitation.
 The UNCCD observes that the loss of rangeland attracts little public attention and rarely features in international policy discussions.

 Initiatives that promote afforestation in rangelands are criticised for being ineffective and misguided.
 Rangeland afforestation is partly based on the contested assumption that rangelands represent degraded forests, rather than natural biomes.